KevCrisanto/Online-Garage-Sale/README.md

 - [Running Tests](#testing)

 ## Description
 Online Garage Sale (OGS) is an online trading service that allows verified users to buy and sell personal goods.
+OGS is driven by its community.
+Regular and premium OGS users rate and review other users were the best users are always placed on top.

+Items filter into categories.
+Users supply keywords for fast searches

+VISA, Master Card, and American Express accepted.

+The OGS front-end is provided with the Angular framework.

 ## Roles
 #### Unverified (View only)